sararom15/exp_assignment2/README.md

 The motions of both robots are implemented with two actionlib client-server, and the visualization of the camera is allowed by OpenCV: CV_bridge library is used to interface ROS and OpenCV by converting ROS images into OpenCV images, and vice-versa.

-# Software achitecture anche states diagrams
+# Software achitecture and states diagrams

-The system is composed by four nodes written in python in the Scripts folder:
+The system is composed by four nodes, written in Python, present in the Scripts folder:

  - "go_to_point_ball.py" is the actionlib server to move the ball;
  - "go_to_point_robot.py" is the actionlib server to move the robot;